 The finest and most valuable Dragonwell in the world is surprisingly light by western standards.
 In China, the most sought after green teas are all about a fine and subtle sweetness, and a long, drawn out aftertaste and crisp texture.
 This is Mrs. Li’s first picking of the season, selected from her highest-elevation tea plants and carefully hand-finished.
 Mrs. Li’s First Picking Dragonwell is a Pre-QingMing harvest, picked before the QingMing Festival (April 5th) this year.

 Drinking such a prized green tea is a quiet and meditative experience- a chance to listen to the subtle tasting notes, and appreciate the flavor imparted by the air, water and soil of Dragonwell.
-We expect a bright and beautifully green flavor for this harvest that settles into a silky sweet drawn out aftertaste that builds up with each sip.
+The bright and beautifully green flavor of this 2014 Spring harvest epitomizes the flavor profile of Shi Feng Longjing tea.